Making Change Happen

 First, this is an interesting and somewhat difficult question.

 No one knows the complete answer.
-Change does happen, and people ascribe causes to why the change happens (or does not happen).
+Change does happen, and people ascribe causes to why the change happened (or did not happen).
 The facts are very messy so it is hard to be sure, and hard to know if we are sometimes lying to ourselves.

 Still change does happen.